Why Use a Specialist Mortgage Broker for Pilots

 Income Assessment: Where the Biggest Gap Sits

+Understanding how lenders assess pilot income is the first step to protecting your borrowing position.
 A specialist broker knows which lenders treat pilot pay on its real-world merits.
-For many pilots, this single difference translates into an additional $150,000–$300,000 in borrowing capacity — often the difference between the property you want and the one you have to settle for.
+For many pilots, this single difference translates into an additional $150,000–$300,000 in borrowing capacity, often the difference between the property you want and the one you have to settle for.

 Flexibility on Non-Standard Situations

 Contract pilots, expats, pilots on probation, pilots mid-upgrade, and pilots with foreign income all fall outside standard bank policy.
-Mainstream banks typically respond with a decline or an application so heavily conditioned it isn't workable.
+Mainstream banks typically respond with a decline or an application so heavily conditioned it is not workable.

 Specialist brokers deal with these situations every week.
-We know which lenders accept one year of financials instead of two, which accept AED or QAR alongside USD and GBP, and which will recognise continuous aviation employment across multiple carriers or countries.
+The right broker knows which lenders accept one year of financials instead of two, which accept AED or QAR alongside USD and GBP, and which will recognise continuous aviation employment across multiple carriers or countries.
+These are not edge cases; they are a routine part of how pilots build their careers.

 Approval Rates and Avoided Declines